Termites: What are They?

 Termites: What to Look For

 You’re more likely to discover you have a termite problem by discovering the evidence they leave behind rather than the actual termites themselves.
 Here are some example of the evidence they leave behind:You’re more likely to discover you have a termite problem by finding the evidence they leave behind instead of the actual termites themselves.
 Here are some examples of termite damage evidence:

 - Piles of small, delicate wings shed by reproductives

 - Mud tubes built by termites for above ground travel

 - Pinholes in drywall or wallpaper

 Termites: What to Do

-It is quite possible to have a hidden termite problem even if you never notice any of these signs.
-The best way to be sure is to call 770.889.0954 to conduct a complete inspection and analysis of your property.
+Even if you never notice any of these signs of termite damage, it is quite possible to have a hidden termite problem.
+The best way to be sure is to call 770-889-0954 and schedule an appointment for one of Forsyth Exterminating’s termite control specialists to conduct a complete inspection and analysis of your property.